Interviewed by: Angela Elam

 Catalog Number: 20020102, 20011003

-Often called the Chinese Frank McCourt, this writer talks about his bestselling memoir, Colors of the Mountain, which tells how his land-owning family fell into disfavor under Mao’s so-called “Cultural Revolution” and how he and his family managed to survive the system.
+Often called the Chinese Frank McCourt, Da Chen talks about his bestselling memoir, Colors of the Mountain, which tells how his land-owning family fell into disfavor under Mao's so-called "Cultural Revolution" and how he and his family managed to survive the system.
 Though a sometimes painful story, it is told with wit and optimism.
 The author also shares his love of music and plays his flute to highlight his work.

 Kansas City Literary Events